aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ### Cleaning up

-When all executions for a given AWS IoT command have reached a terminal state (`SUCCEEDED`, `FAILED`, `REJECTED`), you can delete the AWS IoT command itself with the following sample command:
+When all executions for a given AWS IoT command have reached a terminal state (`SUCCEEDED`, `FAILED`, `REJECTED`), you can delete the AWS IoT command itself with the following sample instruction:

 ```
 delete-command sample-json-command